blocksense-network/blocksense-infra-test/libs/sdk/README.md

 ## HTTP library

-For a HTTP library we are using the [The Spin Rust SDK](https://github.com/fermyon/spin-rust-sdk/tree/main)
+For an HTTP library we are using [The Spin Rust SDK](https://github.com/fermyon/spin-rust-sdk/tree/main)

 Usage: